lmelgarejo96/lmelgarejo96/readme.md

 ### Hi 👋, I'm Luis Melgarejo
 #### A Software Developer From Perú
 ------------
-I'm a tenth cycle student of the Systems Engineering and Computer Science degree at the Technological University of Peru.
+I'm a graduate of Systems Engineering and Computer Science at the Technological University of Peru.
 I have experience in the development of web, desktop and mobile applications.